centminmod/wordpress-plugin-mirror-poc/readme.md

 ### Cloudflare Related Costs

+Cloudflare CDN is free of charge, so only costs will be related to using Cloudflare Workers and Cloudflare R2 S3 object storage as outlined below.

 For Cloudflare Workers pricing https://developers.cloudflare.com/workers/platform/pricing/.

 | Tier | Requests¹ ² | Duration | CPU time |